FlyingDomotic/domoticz-mqtt-sync-plugin/README.md

 ```
 git checkout <fichier modifié>
 ```

+## Domotic versions/Versions de Domoticz
+More or less, any versions of Domoticz can be used on master and slave (tested for example with a master on 2020.2 and a slave on 2024.7).

+One thing that may being problematic is having to sync a master device with new incompatible option on slave.
+If this occurs, please open an issue, for me to filter the offending option item.

+A peu près n'importe quelles versions de Domoticz peuvent être utilisées sur le maître et l'esclave (j'ai testé, par exemple un maître en 2020.2 et un esclave en 2024.7).

+Une chose qui pourrait poser un problème serait d'avoir à synchroniser un dispositis maître avec une option incompatible avec l'esclave.
+Si celà arrive, merci d'ouvrir une issue, afin que je puisse filtrer l'option fautive.

 ## Configuration file/Fichier de configuration
 Configuration is done through a JSON file, (defaut MqttSync.json, but you may name it as you want, for example based on master/slave names).
 An example is given in /examples folder.
 It looks like: